Intro to American Indian Studies

 2. Colonialism extends to changing peoples' names for themselves.

 a.
 Ancient peoples all over the globe named themselves "The People" in whatever language they spoke.
+Some added a modifier like "of the sun" or "of the lake" to distinguish themselves from their neighbors, who they also knew were "people."

 i.
 Some Native groups have kept their own names for themselves: Huichol, Anishnabe, Yokuts, Maidu, Atsugewi, Chemehuevi, Yurok, Hupa, Maya.